-This session will provide participants with an overview of Advance CTE's latest research of over 300 employers, which provides tangible data points that can be used to leverage employer interest in and support for CTE.
-Participants will gain fresh insights into employer awareness of and attitudes towards CTE, the extent of support for increased investment in CTE, and what skills employers value the most.
-Now, more than ever, expanding and strengthening CTE's partnerships with employers is necessary to help CTE meet its moment by ensuring high-quality and equitable CTE
+This session will provide participants with an overview of Advance CTE's latest research of over 300 employers that providing tangible data points that can be used to leverage employer interest in and support for CTE.
+Participants will gain fresh insights on employer awareness of and attitudes towards CTE, the extent of support for increased investment in CTE, and an overview of employer's top skill needs.
+Now, more than ever, expanding and strengthening CTE's partnerships with employers is necessary to help CTE meet its moment by ensuring high-quality and equitable CTE.